fritexvz/rdflib-pg-extension/README.md

 ## Exemple

 We will show how from a `foaf:Person` url, we can print the friend names of this person.

-Some vocab first to explain the variable names:
-**localPg**: this is a pointed graph in the same http document: no additional http request is needed to obtain it.
-**remotePg**: this is a pointed graph that may (not always) belong to another http document.
-This means that it is probable that additional http requests have to be made to access this pointed graph.

 #### Fetching the person